 When you run a plug-in server-side, it will run in the context of the FileMaker Server application.
 FileMaker Server runs in a non-logged-in state and does not have permissions.
 You should be aware of this when you use a plug-in such as Troi File Plug-in: as long as you are targeting files or folders inside the Server Documents folder you should be OK, but outside of that you are likely to get permission errors.

-64-bit plug-ins are needed for FileMaker Server 13 to 17
+64-bit plug-ins are needed for FileMaker Server 13 and later

 FileMaker Server 13 and later and WebDirect are 64-bit processes, for which plug-ins need to be compiled for 64-bit.
 On Windows 64-bit plug-ins have a different extension: fmx64.
 In the download of a 64-bit compatible plug-in you will find this extra copy of the plug-in.

-A plug-in running on FileMaker Server 13 to 17 and WebDirect does not run in the background.
+A plug-in running on FileMaker Server 13 or later and WebDirect does not run in the background.
 This means that a plug-in can not initiate something: for example our Troi Activator Plug-in can not receive messages from other computers.

-How to install server-side plug-ins with FileMaker Server 13 to 17
+How to install server-side plug-ins with FileMaker Server 13 and later

-FileMaker Server 13 to 17 can install plug-ins by running a server-side script, with the “Install Plug-in File” script step.
-You need to enable this in the Admin Console of FileMaker Server 13 to 17: go to Database Server and then to the Server Plug-ins tab.
+FileMaker Server 13 and later can install plug-ins by running a server-side script, with the “Install Plug-in File” script step.
+You need to enable this in the Admin Console of FileMaker Server: go to Database Server and then to the Server Plug-ins tab.
 Enable this checkbox: